kitpages/KitpagesDataGridBundle/README.md

 This Symfony2 Bundle is a simple datagrid bundle.
 It aims to be simple to use and extensible.

-WARNING : works only with twig 1.8 +
+WARNING : works only with twig 1.8 + and jQuery in your pages

 Actual state
 ============